29571050/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content list of your current dirctory
+Display the content list of your current dirctory in a long format